global-asp/asp-source/en/0168_pam-pam-bird.md

 Pensa's arrows would fly through the air just like a bird - if only he could catch Pam-Pam and pull out his tail feathers!

 ##
 Pensa went to the wise man, their healer.
 He asked for help.
 "Please guide me to catch the Pam-Pam bird.
 I need his feathers for my bow and arrows.
-What must do to catch him?"
+What must I do to catch him?"

 The healer replied, "Go and make a fire.
 When all the insects run away from your fire, you must catch the smallest of them.
 Make a trap and place this little insect inside your trap.
 It will tempt the Pam-Pam bird."